On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Dark-Bright soliton generation and dynamics

 \subsubsection{\textbf{Full-box configuration}}

-\paragraph{\textbf{In-phase background.}} In the full-box configuration, the center of the box is fully filled, i.e., $h^2+H^2=q_o^2$ for all values of $\sigma$.
-Initially, we explore the IP background ($\theta=\pi/2$) upon choosing $\sigma=6\pi/8$.
-This in turn implies that the first component inside the box is OP with respect to the two sides of the box.
+\paragraph{\textbf{In-phase background.}} In the full-box configuration, the center of the box is fully filled, i.e., $q_o^2=h^2(\sigma)+H^2(\sigma)$ for all values of $\sigma$ [see Eq.~\eqref{eq:sigma}].
+Initially, we explore the IP background ($\theta=0$) upon choosing $\sigma=6\pi/8$.
+This in turn implies that the first component inside the box is OP with respect to the two sides of the box [see Eq.~\eqref{eq:phase_jump}].
 The analytical solutions for this particular choice of parameters were presented in Figs.~\ref{fig:roots_LhH_th_0}(c) and \ref{fig:roots_LhH_th_0}(h), with the relevant zeros being marked by red dots.
-In total, three pairs of DB soliton solutions appear.
+In total, three pairs of DB soliton solutions are found.
 However, in what follows we only discuss the pair $k_{\pm1}$.
-The other two pairs of solutions correspond to DB solitons with FWHM~$\gtrsim 10^2$ and amplitudes $A_{d,b}\lesssim 10^{-3}$ (see also the discussion in Section~\ref{sec:analytic_solutions}) and thus we omit them.
+The other two pairs of solutions correspond to DB solitons with FWHM~$\gtrsim 10^2$ and amplitudes $A_{d,b}\lesssim 10^{-3}$ (see also the discussion in Sec.~\ref{sec:analytic_solutions}), and thus we omit them.